 Oil Cleansing, also known as the oil cleansing method is getting rave reviews from the majority of people who have incorporated it into their skin care regime.
-Cleansing with oil is a gentle way to remove makeup, dirt and sebum without stripping the skin of it’s own oils.
-It is also an effective way to detox the pores, eliminating breakouts and improving the texture of the skin.
+Cleansing with oil is a gentle way to remove makeup, dirt and sebum without stripping the skin of it’s natural oils.
+It is also an effective way to detox the pores, eliminate breakouts and improve the texture of the skin.

 I have seen a considerable amount of de-clogging from oil cleansing.
 It doesn’t strip my natural oils so dryness has been more bearable.
 This cleansing method gets a huge stamp of approval from me, so read on to find out more!